Venice, CA, October 30th, 2021 –

-Join SPARC on Sunday, October 27th for our 17th annual Día de los Muertos celebration and ritual.
-SPARC partners with Professor Martha Ramirez-Oropeza and over 100 UCLA students every year to honor the memories of those who have passed on.
-Students will build intricate altars that represent Día de los Muertos traditions from regions across Mexico and Central America.
-Professor Ramirez-Oropeza will lead an invocation ritual in Nahuatl, Spanish and English that calls the spirits to join the celebration.
-Be a part of our ceremony by bringing a photograph of a loved one for our community altar created by Broadway Elementary School parents led by Candy Angel.
+Join SPARC on Saturday, October 29th for our 19th annual every year to honor the memories of those who have passed on.
+Guests are invited to contribute to our community altar that represents Día de los Muertos traditions from regions across Mexico and Central America.
+Professor Ramirez-Oropeza will lead an invocation ritual in Nahuatl, Spanish and English that calls the spirits to join the celebration, followed by a brief question and answer session.
+Join us for a workshop led by Candy Angel.
+Be a part of our ceremony by bringing a photograph of a loved one for our community altar created by our team at SPARC.

-- 6:00 to 6:30 – Invocation Ritual by UCLA Professor Martha Ramirez-Oropeza
+5:00 to 5:30pm – Invocation Ritual by UCLA Professor Martha Ramirez-Oropeza

 5:30 to 6:00 pm – Question and Answer Session with Professor Martha Ramirez-Oropeza

 6:30 to 7pm – Spend the rest of the evening visiting our community altar and our major exhibition featuring the work of one of SPARC’s Founding Members and Artistic Director – Judith F. Baca.
 Enjoy hot chocolate and Oaxacan food with friends and family

 The Social and Public Art Resource Center (SPARC) has provided arts programming in Los Angeles communities since 1976.
 Our mission is to empower local communities by producing and preserving public artworks that are developed in collaboration with residents; and to facilitate innovative arts programs that encourage audiences to imagine a more just and equitable world.

 If you would like more information about Día de los Muertos at SPARC, please contact Lorena Alamillo/VPE PR.